fm16191/spotify-recorder/README.md

 Spotify-recorder is, as it name suggest a Spotify recorder for Linux.
 Given a song name, or its share link, starts Spotify, plays and records the song at its best quality, then exits.
 As simple as that !

 Works on both Pulseaudio and Pipewire.
+Please note that a Spotify client is required

 Songs recorded at 320kbps bitrate by default.